 Alum’s academic and professional journey goes from Pontiac through West Lafayette to Waterloo.

-Luke Moriguchi, a 2012 graduate of Notre Dame Prep, paid a visit last week to his alma mater, and among those he spent some time with was Vlado Salic, who directs the upper division’s counseling department.
+Luke Moriguchi, a 2012 graduate of Notre Dame Prep, paid a visit a few months ago to his alma mater, and among those he spent some time with was Vlado Salic, who directs the upper division’s counseling department.

 “Luke came to see us to share what he’s been up to before his afternoon flight out to Iowa to get to his new apartment and job,” Salic said.
 “It’s always very nice and a highly appreciated gesture when an alum visits, but this one really felt special because he also has a great story about his educational journey and his family, which includes his sister, Francine, who graduated from Notre Dame in 2014.